-Chief Justice John Roberts slams Trump’s call to impeach a federal judge
+US Chief Justice John Roberts slams Trump’s call to impeach a federal judge

 But the Trump administration proceeded with deportations under the act on Saturday evening, leading some to speculate it had openly violated Boasberg’s orders.

 Boasberg himself has not yet ruled whether the Trump administration disobeyed the court’s orders.
-But he has called for lawyers from the Justice Department to deliver a timeline of when the deportation flights took off, as well as other information about the events of Saturday night.
+But he has called for lawyers from the US Department of Justice to deliver a timeline of when the deportation flights took off, as well as other information about the events of Saturday night.

 Trump, however, called for Boasberg — who has been appointed to various positions in the justice system by Republican and Democratic presidents — to be removed from his post.